Care for Creation

 This bilingual program aims to include a diverse group of people in environmental stewardship education and projects affecting our own neighborhood and lives.
 Contact us to participate!

 CMC reduced its energy use by installing a demand-controller for its HVAC system, which gives us more precise control over the amount of energy used to heat and cool the building.
-And, CMC has replaced its over 500 fluorescent bulbs with much more efficient LED lights.
+And, the Catholic Multicultural Center has replaced its over 500 fluorescent bulbs with much more efficient LED lights.

 Each year, CMC staff and volunteers partner with CMC neighbors to do a trash pick-up in the neighborhood or along Wingra Creek, which is located less than half a block from CMC.
 A little effort goes a long way in helping our environment and showing our neighbors we care.